dotnet/infer/userguide/Bayes Point Machine tutorial.md

 This tutorial demonstrates how to use Infer.NET in a standard supervised learning setting.
 We will define a classifier, train it using a training set and then apply it to a test set.
 The classifier in question is the [Bayes Point Machine](http://jmlr.org/papers/v1/herbrich01a.html) (R. Herbrich, T. Graepel, and C. Campbell, **Bayes Point Machines**, JMLR, 2001) trained via [Expectation Propagation](http://research.microsoft.com/~minka/papers/ep/) (T. Minka, UAI, 2001).

-You can run the code in this tutorial either using the [Examples Browser](The examples browser.md) or by opening the Tutorials solution in Visual Studio and executing **BayesPointMachineExample.cs**.
+You can run the code in this tutorial either using the [Examples Browser](The examples browser.md) or by opening the Tutorials solution in Visual Studio and uncommenting the lines to execute [BayesPointMachineExample.cs](https://github.com/dotnet/infer/blob/master/src/Tutorials/BayesPointMachineExample.cs).
+Code is also available in [F#](https://github.com/dotnet/infer/blob/master/test/TestFSharp/BayesPointMachine.fs) and [Python](https://github.com/dotnet/infer/blob/master/test/TestPython/test_tutorials.py).

 ### Will they, won't they?